-- (1) For overhead-supplied lighting facilities, at the overhead secondary distribution lines on the utility pole, and - (2) For underground-supplied lighting facilities: - (a) At the Authority's overhead secondary distribution lines if the Authority's system is overhead, or - (b) At a pull box, provided and installed by the Customer, not more than one (1) foot from a designated Authority-owned manhole or splicing chamber, if the Authority's system is underground. - e) Notification Obligations of the Customer - The Customer shall be responsible for notifying the Authority in writing within thirty (30) days of any changes to existing lighting fixtures, including the addition of new fixtures, the deletion of fixtures or any other type of change in facilities. - (2) The Customer shall be responsible for notifying the Authority when a fixture needs to be repaired. - (3) The Customer may receive an adjustment to their bill covering the period from two business days after the date the Authority is notified to the date the fixture is repaired. - (4) Customers who do not report such changes to the Authority are not entitled to receive an adjustment to their bill. - (5) Upon request by the Authority, the Customer shall complete an easement application for dedicated poles.
+- (1) For overhead-supplied lighting facilities, at the overhead secondary distribution lines on the utility pole, and - (2) For underground-supplied lighting facilities: - (a) At the Authority's overhead secondary distribution lines if the Authority's system is overhead, or - (b) At a pull box, provided and installed by the Customer, not more than one (1) foot from a designated Authority-owned manhole or splicing chamber, if the Authority's system is underground.

+e) Notification Obligations of the Customer

+- (1) The Customer shall be responsible for notifying the Authority in writing within thirty (30) days of any changes to existing lighting fixtures, including the addition of new fixtures, the deletion of fixtures or any other type of change in facilities. - (2) The Customer shall be responsible for notifying the Authority when a fixture needs to be repaired. - (3) The Customer may receive an adjustment to their bill covering the period from two business days after the date the Authority is notified to the date the fixture is repaired. - (4) Customers who do not report such changes to the Authority are not entitled to receive an adjustment to their bill. - (5) Upon request by the Authority, the Customer shall complete an easement application for dedicated poles.

-N. SERVICE CLASSIFICATION NO. 10 Public Street and Highway Lighting Energy and Connections: (Rate Codes: 1580, 1581)
+Public Street and Highway Lighting Energy and Connections:

-- 1. Who Is Eligible - a) Customers who will use this service for lighting of public streets, highways, parks, parking fields, and similar areas where facilities are owned and maintained by governmental agencies or their agents, and - b) The Authority will furnish service only after suitable agreements are signed that cover energy requirements and service connections. - 2.
-Character of Service - a) Unmetered, single-phase, 60 hertz, alternating current supplied to Customer-owned, operated, and maintained lighting facilities (a lighting facility includes luminaries, posts, supply circuits, and all associated equipment needed), and - b) Provided at suitable voltages chosen by the Authority. - 3.
-Rates and Charges - a) The Energy Charge per Lighting Facility per Month is \$.0533 per kWh, for the monthly kWhs of unmetered lighting service specified in this Tariff. - b) The Underground Connection Charge per Month is \$4.00 per Energy Delivery Point serving one or more underground-supplied lighting facility as described in Special Provision 7.a. below. - c) Adjustments to Rates and Charges
+- a) Customers who will use this service for lighting of public streets, highways, parks, parking fields, and similar areas where facilities are owned and maintained by governmental agencies or their agents, and - b) The Authority will furnish service only after suitable agreements are signed that cover energy requirements and service connections.

+- a) Unmetered, single-phase, 60 hertz, alternating current supplied to Customer-owned, operated, and maintained lighting facilities (a lighting facility includes luminaries, posts, supply circuits, and all associated equipment needed), and - b) Provided at suitable voltages chosen by the Authority.

+- a) The Energy Charge per Lighting Facility per Month is \$.0547 per kWh, for the monthly kWhs of unmetered lighting service specified in this Tariff. - b) The Underground Connection Charge per Month is \$4.14 per Energy Delivery Point serving one or more underground-supplied lighting facility as described in Special Provision 7.a. below. - c) Adjustments to Rates and Charges

-Each Customer's bill will be adjusted for the Power Supply Charge, Increases in Rates and Charges to Recover PILOT Payments, the Shoreham Property Tax Settlement Rider, the Distributed Energy Resources Cost Recovery Rate, the New York State Assessment Factor, Delivery Service Adjustment, and the Securitization Offset Charge.
+Each Customer's bill will be adjusted for the Power Supply Charge, Increases in Rates and Charges to Recover PILOT Payments, the Shoreham Property Tax Settlement Rider, the Distributed Energy Resources Cost Recovery Rate, the Merchant Function Charge, the New York State Assessment Factor, Delivery Service Adjustment, and the Securitization Offset Charge.